ta10101/BroNode/README.md

 - The container is designed to stay running with a custom entrypoint script
 - Use `-it` flags for interactive terminal access
-- The entrypoint script displays version information on container start